NYUJRA/AppSec3/HW3_Instructions.md

 ####################################################################
 ```

-**If the script is successful, you can skip over Part 0.2**.
+**If the script is successful, you can skip over Part 0.2** after reviewing Part 0.1.
 If not, reach out to the instructor
 and/or course assistants for assistance.

 Operating systems other than the one supported for this course are not recommended;